apache/pulsar/site2/website/blog/2019-12-04-Apache-Pulsar-2-4-2.md

 title: Apache Pulsar 2.4.2
 ---

-We are proud to publish Apache Pulsar 2.4.2.
+We are proud to witness the release of Apache Pulsar 2.4.2.
 Thank the great efforts from Apache Pulsar community with over 110 commits, covering improvements and bug fixes.

 For detailed changes related to 2.4.2 release, refer to <b>[release notes](/release-notes/#2.4.2)</b>.